gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ### An Example of Linear Traffic

-If we wanted to access addresses 0x00 through 0x04, a linear access would mean accessing memory in the following order: 0x00, 0x01, 0x02, 0x03, 0x04.
+If we wanted to access addresses 0x00 through 0x04, a linear access would mean accessing memory in the following order:
+- 0x00
+- 0x01
+- 0x02
+- 0x03
+- 0x04

 ---
 <!-- _class: two-col -->

 ## 06-traffic-gen: Linear Traffic Generator: Looking at the Code

 Go to this section of the code on the right.

 Right now, we have set up a board with a Private L1 Cache Hierarchy, and a Single Channel memory system.

-In order to add a traffic generator, add the following lines of code under `memory = SingleChannelDDR3_1600()`, .
+Add a traffic generator below
+`memory = SingleChannelDDR3_1600()`

 ```python
 generator = LinearGenerator(